MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 ### [Azure portal](#tab/azure-portal)

-1. In your Azure Local instance resource page, navigate to the **Configuration** screen.
+1. In your Azure Local cluster resource page, navigate to the **Configuration** screen.
 2. Under the feature **Windows Server subscription add-on**, select **Purchase.** In the context pane, select **Purchase** again to confirm.
 3. When Windows Server subscription has been successfully purchased, you can start using Windows Server VMs on your system.
 Licenses take a few minutes to be applied on your system.